costa-group/gasol-optimizer/README.md

 You can find further documentation about the GASOL project [here](https://github.com/costa-group/gasol-optimizer/tree/main/reports).

 ## Publications
 * [A Max-SMT Superoptimizer for EVM handling Memory and Storage.](https://costa.fdi.ucm.es/papers/costa/AlbertGHR22.pdf) Elvira Albert, Pablo Gordillo, Alejandro Hernández-Cerezo and Albert Rubio.
 28th International Conference on Tools and Algorithms for the Construction and Analysis of Systems, TACAS 2022.
-Proceedings, Lecture Notes in Computer Science.
+Proceedings, volume 13243 of Lecture Notes in Computer Science, pages 201-2019.
 Springer, 2022.

 * Super-Optimization of Smart Contracts.
 Elvira Albert, Pablo Gordillo, Alejandro Hernández-Cerezo, Albert Rubio and Maria A. Schett.
 ACM Transactions on Software Engineering and Methodology, 2022.
 To appear.